vSAN Design Considerations - Using Large Capacity Storage Devices

 vSAN and VCF environments powered by vSAN offer extraordinary flexibility in scaling.
 Capacity can be scaled up by adding devices to a host, or scaled out by adding more hosts.
-With the introduction of support for capacity devices up to 32TB introduced in vSAN 7, how does the use of extremely large flash devices affect a design?
+How does the use of extremely large flash devices affect a design?
 Let's look at the considerations in more detail.

 More Storage Capacity Equals More Potential for I/O